Skip to main content

 ADHD

-F90.0: Attention-deficit/hyperactivity disorder, predominantly inattentive presentation
+F90.0: Attention-deficit hyperactivity disorder, predominantly inattentive type

-F90.2: Attention-deficit/hyperactivity disorder, combined presentation
+F90.2: Attention-deficit hyperactivity disorder, combined type

 Adjustment disorders

-F43.21: Adjustment disorder, with depressed mood
+F43.21: Adjustment disorder with depressed mood

-F43.22: Adjustment disorder, with anxiety
+F43.22: Adjustment disorder with anxiety

 Anxiety